 John has spent his entire life locally, and for most of the past forty years, living across the road from a hopping mad Chess Club he never knew existed.
-John is a social player, vociferous at meetings, hilarious of a Curry Night, and an active participant in all our Internal over-the-board tournaments.
+John is a valued Social Player, vociferous at meetings, hilarious of a Curry Night, and an active participant in all our Internal Over-the-Board tournaments.

-Stan joined Greenlands a month after me, around October 2016, and quickly became a regular in the 1st Team, accepting the Captaincy.
-Overseeing our promotion back into Division 4, Stan accepted the Trophy from the BDCL, one of the 5 to-date.
+President of the British Correspondence Chess Association; Stan joined in 2016 and became a regular for our 1st Team, accepting Captaincy.
+Overseeing promotion back into Division 4, Stan picked up the Trophy from the BDCL, one of five in recent years.
 Stan became Treasurer before Covid-19 curtailed his involvement as a Club Official.

 Andy is a quietly spoken individual whose hands-on attitude landed him the role of Division 6B Captain.
 Always willing to play tournaments and to drive players to Club and County matches; his grade is on the up.
 Bicycles attached to the back of his car and his love of golf, show a spirit for adventure, but there are question marks???

-Frank is usually found on deck searching for a soulmate whether at club or cruising.
+Frank is usually found cruising whether at club or on deck!
 A decent player for any dance partner, Frank was so kind in one match to assist his young opponent with notation, that his true nature shone like a beacon across the clubhouse, reminding everyone of our duty to humanity.
 A veteran of the club!

-Deputy Safeguarding Officer and Scout Leader, James is life’s good guy.
-Stepfather to Matt Rowe, James is a social player who has nonetheless contributed in more ways than one.
+Deputy Safeguarding Officer and Scout Leader, James is Stepfather to Matt Rowe, a Social Player who has nonetheless contributed in more ways than one.
 His dedication in helping Matt achieve his Chess ambition, and occasional visits to the chessboard, reveal a down to earth man that connects with planet chess.

-Roy became Development Officer after he had retired from playing competitively.
+Roy became Development Officer after retiring from playing competitively.
 A keen dog lover, Roy now volunteers at the Blue Cross Rehoming Centre and plays 5-a-side football.
-A former Treasurer of Greenlands Chess Club, he has been dependable in service of the club for more than 30 years.
+A former Treasurer of Chess Club, he has been dependable in service of the club for 30 years or more.
 See his articles on our history here!

 Winner of the 2018 Docklands Rapid under-130 title, with a score of 5½/6 while on his travels, Paul struggled to find accommodation.
-Nonetheless, moving from job to job trying to get back on his feet, shunted from pillar to post by circumstance; even so; while living in a caravan in Essex, he still played some matches.
+Moving from job to job trying to get back on his feet, shunted from pillar to post by circumstance; when living in a caravan in Essex, he still played some matches.
 His style of play often goes begging.